Azure-Samples/dotnetapp-azure-prometheus/README.md

 ## Overview

 Sample .NET Core Web app that demonstrates different implementations for pre-aggregated metrics.
 Prometheus and Azure Monitor are two popular choices.
 However, they each offer differing capabilities.
-There are multiple paths to scraping metrics data from Kubernetes pods.
 This repository offers examples for 3 different options.
 It is possible to use just one or all three depending on the scenario.

 1. The Prometheus-Net .NET library is used to export [Prometheus-specific metrics](https://prometheus.io/docs/concepts/metric_types/).
 2. Agent configuration is used to scrape Prometheus metrics with Azure Monitor.
 These metrics then populate Container logs [InsightsMetrics](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/insightsmetrics).